jpsca/jinjax/docs/content/ui/tabs.md

 ## Manually activating tabs

-By default, tabs are automatically selected as the user navigates through them using the arrow keys.
+By default, tabs are automatically selected as the user navigates through them using the arrow kbds.

-If you'd rather not change the current tab until the user presses <Key>Enter</Key> or <Key>Space</Key>, use the `manual` attribute on the `TabGroup` component.
+If you'd rather not change the current tab until the user presses <kbd>Enter</kbd> or <kbd>Space</kbd>, use the `manual` attribute on the `TabGroup` component.

 Remember to add styles to the `:focus` state of the tab so is clear to the user that the tab is focused.